 In the Shrine of the Seven Stars, there's Ann and Marsha Stockton, a dwarf and human respectively (though their relationship isn't implicitly mentioned, they obviously share a surname and perform flirt animations to one another).

-In the Back: Rogues have this as a central part of their class.
+In the Back: Rogues typically have this trope as a central part of the effective use of their class.
 It's also advantageous for other melee classes to attack their target from behind or the side, when possible, because enemies can parry frontal attacks and many bosses use attacks like Cleave that can hit several enemies in front of them.

 Hunter pets now always prefer to attack enemies from the back for those reasons, unless they are used as tanks.